ropensci/roweb/_drafts/2015-05-15-database-interfaces.md

 * [ckanr](https://github.com/ropensci/ckanr) (SQL database as a service, open source)
 * [nodbi](https://github.com/ropensci/nodbi) (DBI, but for NoSQL DB's)

 Some of these packages (e.g., `rrlite`, `nodbi`) can be thought of as infrastructure, just like clients for PostgreSQL or SQLite, for which other R packages can be created - or that can be used to interface with a database.
 Other packages (e.g., `ckanr`) are more likely to be useful to end users for retrieving data for a project.

+If you're wondering what database to use:

+- You may want a SQL database if: you have tabular data, and the schema is not going to change
+- You may want a NoSQL key-value database if: you want to shove objects into something, and then retrieve later by a key
+- You may want a NoSQL document database if:
+  - you need to store unstructured blobs, even including binary attachments
+  - you need a richer query interface than a SQL database can provide

+SQL databases have many advantages - one important advantage is that SQL syntax is widely used, and there are probably clients in every concievable language for interacting with SQL databases.
+However, NoSQL can be a better fit in many cases, overriding this SQL syntax familiarity.

+There is another type of NoSQL database, the graph database, including [Neo4j][neo4j] and [Titan][titan].
+We didn't talk much about them here, but they can be useful when you have naturally graph like data.
+A science project using a graph database is [Open Tree of Life][opentree].
+There is an R client for Neo4J: [RNeo4j](https://github.com/nicolewhite/RNeo4j).

 Let us know if you have any feedback on these packages, and/or if you think there's anything else we should be thinking about making in this space.
+Now on to some examples of rOpenSci packages.

 ## Get devtools